-Engagement in period from 2013 - still actual Role 1
+Engagement in the period from 2013 - still actual Role 1

 Composition (per rotation): 1 doctor and 4 nurses

-Engagement in period from 2014 - still actual
+Engagement in the period from 2014 - still actual

-Composition (per rotation): 68 persons (LPB commander, a surgeon, an orthopedic surgeon, an internist, infectious disease specialist, anesthesiologist, radiologist, pharmacist, dentist, specialist, preventive medicine and 3 general practitioners
+Composition (per rotation): 70 persons (commander, a surgeon, an orthopaedic surgeon, an internist, anesthesiologist, radiologist, pharmacist, dentist, specialist of preventive medicine and 2 general practitioners, etc).

-Engagement in period from 2014 - still actual Role 1
+Engagement in the period from 2014 - still actual Role 1

-Balkan Medical Task Forces (BMTF) is a multinational military medical unit composed of medical staff from Serbia, Albania, Bosnia and Herzegovina, Macedonia, Montenegro and Slovenia as nations that provide infrastructure, personnel, equipment, material and/or financial contributions.
-Framework Nation (FN) in the first rotation is Serbia that provides the core infrastructure, personnel and equipment necessary for ROLE 2 capability.
+Balkan Medical Task Force (BMTF) is a multinational military medical unit composed of medical staff from Serbia, Albania, Bosnia and Herzegovina, Macedonia, Montenegro and Slovenia as nations that provide infrastructure, personnel, equipment, material and/or financial contributions.
+Framework Nation (FN) in the first rotation was Serbia.
 The purpose of the BMTF is to provide medical support at the Role 2 level on Crisis Response Operations in a sustainable manner and rapidly respond to a broad spectrum of regional disaster relief situations.
-BMTF will be a MMU, and as a deployable modular military capability, mission tailored for a broad spectrum of crisis response operations.
+BMTF will be an MMU, and as a deployable modular military capability, mission tailored for a broad spectrum of crisis response operations.
 The BMTF will be built upon the existing national medical capabilities in the West Balkan region.
 Nations will contribute by assigning nationally manned modules which will be integrated into the BMTF.

 Cooperation with International and Regional Organizations

-The 17th Congress of the Balkan Committee of Military Medicine has been organized in Belgrade in 2012, and 22nd Congress will be organized during the 2017.
-At the same time, 3rd Pan European Congress of Military Medicine has been organized in Belgrade in June 2014.
+The 17th Congress of the Balkan Committee of Military Medicine has been organized in Belgrade in 2012 and 22nd Congress in 2017.
+At the same time, the 3rd Pan European Congress of Military Medicine has been organized in Belgrade in June 2014.

-Since 2008 military hospitals has been fully integrated into the National Health System and 40 percents of their capacities are reserved for civilian patient population.
-Furthermore, National Poison Control Center is the only institution in the country specialized for treating the cases of acute poisoning, available within 24/7/365 service.
+Since 2008 military hospitals have been fully integrated into the National Health System and 40 percents of their capacities are reserved for the civilian patient population

 Other Special Aspects